KDAB/KDDockWidgets/docs/book/src/qpa-wasm.md

 KDDockWidgets works with WebAssembly with the following known limitations:

-- Classic drop indicators are not supported, only the segmented ones.
-This is because WASM doesn't support windows with translucency.

-- Might be slow on Linux, depending on your browser, while dragging or resizing windows.
+- Depending on the browser, glitches, slowness, or lack of transparency while dragging windows might happen.
+This is specially true on Linux on browsers with 3D acceleration disabled.
-  Please file a bug with Qt, as it's out of scope for KDDW to fix.
+Please file a bug with Qt or your distro as it's out of scope for KDDW to fix.

 - Qt 5 WASM probably works, but is unsupported and untested.

+- KDDW QtQuick is untested on WASM

 ## Demo